 Symptoms of Food Allergies and Asthma

 For most people, the usual symptoms of food allergies are hives, rash, nausea, vomiting, and diarrhea.
-If you have food allergies that trigger symptoms of an asthma attack, you will likely experience these allergy symptoms, followed by coughing and wheezing.
+If you have food allergies that trigger symptoms of an asthma attack, you will likely have these allergy symptoms, followed by coughing and wheezing.
 And if not caught quickly, anaphylaxis -- swelling of the throat, cutting off your airway -- may result.

 What Should I Do if I Have Food Allergies and Asthma?

-Avoid the Food Trigger.
-You should not come into contact with the food you are allergic to.
-Therefore, it is important to always read food labels and, when dining out, ask how foods are prepared.
+- Avoid the food trigger.
+Try not to come into contact with the food you’re allergic to.
+Always read labels and ask how foods are prepared when you eat out.

-Consider Allergy Shots.
-The second thing you can do is to train your immune system to not overreact.
+- Consider allergy shots.
+They can train your immune system to not overreact.
 The doctors will give you allergy shots (immunotherapy) -- a small amount of the substance that causes your allergy.
 After repeated shots over a period of time, your immune system eventually stops causing the allergic reaction.
-Ask your doctor if you are a candidate for allergy shots.
-Sublingual Immunotherapy (SLIT) is an alternative to allergy shots.
+Ask your doctor if you’re a candidate for allergy shots.
+Sublingual immunotherapy (SLIT) is an alternative to allergy shots.
 You let the medicine dissolve under your tongue instead of getting a shot.